Register Datasets (Structured Data)¶

 Note: Object storage crawlers automatically filter out registered datasets.
 If you wish to re-register an already registered path as a new dataset, you will need to do it manually using Workspace.

 Use the checkboxes on the Unregistered datasets tab to select the datasets you wish to register and then select the button.
 Alternatively, select the option for an individual dataset.
-In either case, the Register selected datasets modal appears.
+In either case, the Register selected datasets dialog appears.

 Select the View SQL () button associated with a dataset to see the